zm711/NeuralAnalysis/analysis/readme.md

 # `prevalence_calculator`
 Just looks at the resp_df and gives numbers based on a hierarchy of responses.
 Logic is basically sustained-onset/offset-onset; inhibitory; relief.
 A new can only be one of the first three, but the other two categories are not mutually exclusive.

+# `firingratedf`
+Same as `cluzscore`, but instead does a series of sub windows with the raw firing rate rather than z scored.